paracrawl/keops/administrators.md

 A comprehensive list of languages is already provided when KEOPS is installed.
 However, you may add additional languages using the _Add language_ action on the _Languages_ tab of the Managment screen.

 When adding a new language, you are asked to type a language code and a language name.
-* The language code must have the form of a [ISO 639-1 code](https://www.loc.gov/standards/iso639-2/php/code_list.php).
+* The language code must have the form of an [ISO 639-1 code](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 * The language name can be any string which describes the language (for example, "Spanish")

 <a name="feedback"></a>